The E. M. Viquesney Doughboy Database

 JULY 4, 1926

-Originally located in a small triangular plot at Simpson and North Park Street.
-Moved and rededicated at current location March 4, 1961, since its heavy base was crushing the wood culvert over which it stood.
-The original engraving was engraved on the new base.
+Above: A detail from a 1989 Dick Creevan painting portrays the Doughboy's original location circa 1928 in a small triangular plot at Simpson and North Park Street, across from the old Ice Palace.
+The statue was moved and rededicated at its current location in Zelasko Park March 4, 1961, since its heavy base was crushing the wood culvert it stood over.
+The original engraving was re-engraved on the new base.
 The VFW and Auxiliary, American Legion and Auxiliary, Military Order of the Purple Heart, Gold Star Mothers, and other patriotic organizations participated in the rededication.
 Many had also been involved in the original dedication.
 The Doughboy was cleaned and restored, and the bayonet was replaced, while the new site and base were being prepared.

 The landscaped park contains rest benches, a World War II pack howitzer with a plaque, a flag pole, and large woodcarvings of a logger and a bobcat.
 It is the focal point of Aberdeen’s winter holiday lighting.

 The monument was hit by an auto in 2000 and the impact broke the base.
-The Doughboy wasn’t damaged, but was temporarily removed until the base had been repaired.
-The statue is in good condition.
+The Doughboy wasn’t damaged, but was temporarily removed until the base was repaired.
+It appears the rifle sling was gone at the time of restoration and not replaced, and more damage has occurred since (see color photo, below).

 Picture